 4. Repeat the above with 4 cups of water.
 Remember to add extra water if it’s too dry.
 Press, squeeze and now you have your 3rd batch of juices.
 Put them aside as well.
 Remember which juice is from the 1st batch and so on ya.

-5. Next, in a bowl sieve the flour, rice flour & sugar.
+5. Next, in a bowl sieve the flour and rice flour Add sugar.
 Put them aside as well.

 7. Now it’s time to MIX ‘EM ALL UP.